MostafaSalama/technical-writing/ch0-just-enough-grammer/README.md

 **`Exercise`** *Identify the verbs in the following passage:*

 `Samantha is coding Operation Bullwinkle in C++.
 This project currently consumes over 80,000 lines of code.
 She previously used Python, but recently gravitated to C++.
 Samantha leads a team of four software engineers, which will grow to six software engineers next quarter.`

+## Adjectives and adverbs
+Adjectives modify nouns.
+Most adverbs modify verbs.

+**`Exercise`** *Identify the four adjectives in the following passage:*

+`
+Engineering is a great career for brilliant minds.
+I know five engineers who could excel at any intellectual task.
+`